zammad/zammad-admin-documentation/manage/macros.rst

 Macros
 ======

-Macros are **🖱️ one-click shortcuts** for applying changes to a ticket.
+Macros are **🖱️ one-click actions** for applying changes to a ticket.

 If you find yourself making the same changes to lots of tickets (*e.g.,* close-and-tag-as-spam or reassign-to-another-group),